openvinotoolkit/openvino/docs/notebooks/gpu-device-with-output.rst

 FPS.

-To use the “LATENCY” performance hint, add ``{"PERFORMANCE_HINT": "LATENCY"}`` when compiling the model as shown below.
+To use the “LATENCY” performance hint, add ``{hints.performance_mode(): hints.PerformanceMode.LATENCY}`` when compiling the model as shown below.
 For GPUs, this automatically minimizes the batch size and number of parallel streams such that all of the compute resources can focus on completing a single inference as fast as possible.

 .. code:: ipython3

+    import openvino.properties.hint as hints

-    compiled_model = core.compile_model(model, device, {"PERFORMANCE_HINT": "LATENCY"})
+    compiled_model = core.compile_model(model, device, {hints.performance_mode(): hints.PerformanceMode.LATENCY})

-To use the “THROUGHPUT” performance hint, add ``{"PERFORMANCE_HINT": "THROUGHPUT"}`` when compiling the model.
+To use the “THROUGHPUT” performance hint, add ``{hints.performance_mode(): hints.PerformanceMode.THROUGHPUT}`` when compiling the model.
 For GPUs, this creates multiple processing streams to efficiently utilize all the execution cores and optimizes the batch size to fill the available memory.

 .. code:: ipython3

-    compiled_model = core.compile_model(model, device, {"PERFORMANCE_HINT": "THROUGHPUT"})
+    compiled_model = core.compile_model(model, device, {hints.performance_mode(): hints.PerformanceMode.THROUGHPUT})

 Using Multiple GPUs with Multi-Device and Cumulative Throughput
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~